tam17aki/deep_divergence_practice/clustering/gaussian/README.md

 |ARI (triplet loss) | 0.780103 | 0.049799 |

 It can be seen that the baseline score has certainly improved, but it is still low compared to the proposed.
 We believe that these results have finally demonstrated the effectiveness of the proposed.
-We can obtain the above results with `inference_fair_comparison.py`.
+We can obtain the above results with training.py` and `inference_fair_comparison.py`.

 ## Reference
 [1] Jason V. Davis and Inderjit Dhillon, "Differential entropic